 - You have a darker skin tone (5), (6).

-- You suffer from any skin condition, such as eczema, psoriasis, and acne.
+- You have any skin condition, such as trauma/accident, eczema, psoriasis, and acne.

 - You have excessive exposure to UV rays.